 Screencast-O-Matic offers four options: take a screenshot, launch the recorder, open the editor, and open uploads.
 Recent screenshots and records are also given quick access at this opening point.

 For an image, you drag the cursor over the area you need and simply let go.
-There are more detailed image capture features, such as cropping and resizing images, blurring and highlighting sections, or adding graphics and text to screenshots.
+More detailed image capture features are also available, such as cropping and resizing images, blurring and highlighting sections, or adding graphics and text to screenshots.

-For video, you can record the screen, your webcam, or both at once – ideal if you want a visual shot as you talk through a task, to make it more personal.
+For video, you can record the screen, your webcam, or both at once – ideal if you want a visual shot as you demonstrate a task, to make it more personal.

 The ScreenCast-O-Matic app allows you to adjust the size of the recording window based on resolution.
-The recommended amount is 720p, but you can use 1080p for full-screen resolution if you wish.
+The recommended amount is 720p, however, you can use 1080p for full-screen resolution if you wish.

 It is also possible to trim recordings, write captions, and add music tracks.
-There are more features in the paid version.
+More features are offered in the paid version.

 What are the best Screencast-O-Matic features?